-1. Software should examine the Expect field before and after sending the last byte to ensure the TPM has received the full command.
-If the Expect field is set to 1 before software sends the last byte of the command, there is no error condition.
+- Software should examine the Expect field before and after sending the last byte to ensure the TPM has received the full command.
+If the Expect field is set to 1 before Software sends the last byte of the command, there is no error condition.
 Software should send the last byte and check Expect again.
 If the Expect field is set to a 0, the command has been successfully received.
-If the value of the Expect field is 0 prior to software sending the last byte or is 1 after software sends the last byte, an error has occurred and software should restart the command.

-- 2. The TPM SHALL set this field to 1 when in the command Reception state and MAY set this field to 1 when in the Ready state. - 3.
+If the value of the Expect field is 0 prior to Software sending the last byte or is 1 after Software sends the last byte, an error has occurred and Software should restart the command. - 2.
+The TPM SHALL set this field to 1 when in the command Reception state and MAY set this field to 1 when in the Ready state. - 3.
 The TPM SHALL NOT set this field to 1 in any other state. - 4.
 The TPM SHALL clear this field to 0 when in any other state. - 5.
-This field SHALL be valid if TPM STS x.stsValid is set.
+This field SHALL be valid if TPM_STS_x.stsValid is set.

-Bit Field: selfTestDone
+Field: selfTestDone

-- This field is set by the TPM to indicate the status of the TPM's self-test following 2185 receipt of a TPM_SelfTest command.
-The field will be at 0 as long as the TPM has capabilities remaining to be tested.
+This field is set by the TPM to indicate the status of the TPM's self-test following receipt of a TPM_SelfTest command.
+The field will be 0 if the TPM has capabilities remaining to be tested.
 Once the TPM completes its self-test, it sets this bit to a 1.
-This field is always valid. - 1.
-The TPM SHALL set this field to 1 when all of the actions required to complete the command TPM SelfTest are done. - 2.
+This field is always valid.

+- 1. The TPM SHALL set this field to 1 when all of the actions required to complete the command TPM_SelfTest are done. - 2.
 The TPM SHALL NOT set this field to 1 unless it has completed all of the actions required by TPM_SelfTest. - 3.
 The TPM SHALL ignore writes to this field and SHALL NOT return an error.

-Bit Field: responseRetry
+Field: responseRetry

-- 2195 This field is set by Software to force the TPM to resend a response without sending a command.
+This field is set by Software to force the TPM to resend a response without sending a command.
 This may occur if a TPM exceeds the timeout defined for the response.
 Software should implement a retry counter and set this field if the retry counter is less than its threshold.
-This field is write-only. - 1.
-The TPM SHALL resend the last response on a write of 1 to this field. - 2.
-The TPM SHALL ignore writes of 0 to this field and SHALL NOT return an error.
-2200 - 3.
+This field is write-only.

+- 1. The TPM SHALL resend the last response on a write of 1 to this field. - 2.
+The TPM SHALL ignore writes of 0 to this field and SHALL NOT return an error. - 3.
 The TPM SHALL return 0 on a read request

-5.5.2.6 Data FIFO Register
+6.5.2.6 Data FIFO Register

-This register is the port used by the TPM to return data and status to software.
-Return packets for commands are multiple bytes but are read by software in 1-byte increments.
-Software should read the TPM STS x.burstCount field to determine how many consecutive bytes it can read.
-Software should read the TPM STS x.burstCount field for better general system performance.
+This register is the port used by the TPM to return data and status to Software.
+Return packets for commands are multiple bytes but are read by Software in 1-byte increments.
+Software should read the TPM_STS_x.burstCount field to determine how many consecutive bytes it can read.
+Software should read the TPM_STS_x.burstCount field for better general system performance.

-As the HASH_START/DATA/END interface commands are independent of the TPM_ACCESS_x register, processes calling these commands should not poll TPM STS x.burstCount and should send data to the TPM using only the interface 2210 protocols and bus speeds.
+As the HASH_START/DATA/END interface commands are independent of the TPM_ACCESS_x register, processes calling these commands should not poll TPM_STS_x.burstCount and should send data to the TPM using only the interface protocols and bus speeds.

-Table 20 - Data FIFO Register
+Table 22 - Data FIFO Register

 Abbre viation: TPM_DATA_FIFO_x

-Gener al Description on: Data port for TPM
+General Description: Data port for TPM

 Bit De scriptions:

 7:0 Read/Write Default: undefined o this register return Command Response data. o this register contain Command Send Data